jprofeta/pixelkey/docs/commands.md

 Returns "RTC not set" error if the RTC has not been programmed.

 ## Time set
 Sets the current time for the RTC.
 Accepts an ISO-8601 timestamp, but the time specifier `T` may be replaced with a space or underscore.
+The time zone is optional but highly suggested.
 ```
-$time-set YYYY-MM-DD HH:mm:ss
+$time-set YYYY-MM-DD HH:mm:ssZZZZZZ
 ```
 Returns `OK` on success or `<error> NAK` if RTC failed to set.